 Applying for certification is voluntary.
 However, if there is an approved certification scheme that covers your processing activity, you may wish to consider working towards it as a way of demonstrating that you comply with the GDPR.

-Obtaining certification for your processing can help you to:
+Obtaining certification for your processing can also help you to:

-- be more transparent and accountable - enabling businesses or individuals to distinguish which processing activities, products and services meet GDPR data protection requirements and they can trust with their personal data;
+- be more transparent and accountable - enabling businesses or individuals to distinguish which processing activities, operations and services meet GDPR data protection requirements and they can trust with their personal data;

 - have a competitive advantage;